yuriy-chumak/ol/doc/R7RS-DIFFERENCES.md

       Ol supports two types of numbers: small numbers (enumerations, enums, which is *values*) and long numbers (any other numbers, which is *references*).
       Small numbers are used as *runes* (or *glyphs* in other word) inside strings for Unicode support.
       An additional character type with requirement to use the char->integer and integer->char functions every time is too boring and slow.
 Thanks.
-    - note: Ol supports the full Unicode 16.0.0 (2024 Sep 10) character set.
+    - note: Ol supports the full Unicode 17.0.0 (2025 Aug 20) character set.
     - note: If you want to print a character in the form of a letter (or a digit, etc.) use `write-char` function, i.e. instead of `(print #\λ)` do the `(write-char #\λ)`, otherwise you will print a number 955.
 Or `(print (string #\λ))`, if you want.

 * 6.7.
 Strings